 However, creating good content on a regular basis is a herculean task.
 One way to simplify this process is by repurposing content that you’ve already published.

 Repurposing content offers a number of lucrative benefits for marketers and content creators.
-However, before we explore the advantages, let us first understand what it really means.
+However, before we explore the advantages, let’s first take a closer look at what repurposing content really means.

 Repurposing Content: Understanding the Concept

 Repurposing content simply means taking existing content that you’ve created for a particular purpose and using it for another purpose.
 This implies transforming an existing piece of content into a new format.
 It’s a simple strategy that just requires some creativity.